sensu/sensu-docs/content/sensu-core/0.29/reference/filters.md

 The occurrences filter lets you configure the number of occurrences and the refresh interval at the check level using two check definition attributes: `occurrences` and `refresh`.

-Here's an example of a check definition that passes events to the `email` handler starting with the third occurrence every 60 minutes:
+Here's an example of a check definition that passes events to the `email` handler starting with the second occurrence every 60 minutes:

 {{< highlight json >}}
 {